tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/RPM/overview.md

 This plug-in requires IBM UrbanCode Deploy version 6.0 or later.

-This plug-
-in runs on all operating systems that UrbanCode Deploy supports.
+This plug-in runs on all operating systems that UrbanCode Deploy supports.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://www.urbancode.com/resource/installing-plug-ins-in- urbancode-products/ "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in UrbanCode Deploy](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode-products/ "Installing plug-ins in UrbanCode Deploy").